alinous-core/alinous-agile-base/README.md

 The Example CMS is included in the Eclipse Plugin SDK as a CMS Project.

+## Software License
+This software's License is MIT License.

 ## Near future of Alinous-Core
 Now we are developong C++ version of this language.
 It contains original high performance database.
 It will comming soon.